PaulZHANG20/2024repo/README.md

 It approximates a given function with noisy data.
 Directly copy the code into a matlab .m file and it should work well in its present form.

-[4]"exam_PSO" is an example of Particle Swarm Optimization algorithm, with the matlab implementation.
+[4]"exam_GA" is an example of Genetic Algorithm, with the matlab implementation.
-It finds the minimum value of a given function.
+It approximates a given function by fitting.
 Directly copy the code into a matlab .m file and it should work well in its present form.

-[5]"exam_GA" is an example of Genetic Algorithm, with the matlab implementation.
+[5]"exam_PSO" is an example of Particle Swarm Optimization algorithm, with the matlab implementation.
-It approximates a given function by fitting.
+It finds the minimum value of a given function.
 Directly copy the code into a matlab .m file and it should work well in its present form.

 [6]"exam_gpr" is an example of Gaussian process regression, with the matlab implementatin.